Ross expedition: Ships

-The expedition was made in two unusually strong warships, HMS Erebus and HMS Terror.
+HMS Erebus and HMS Terror, the ships servicing the Ross expedition, were two unusually strong warships.
 Both were bomb ships, named and equipped to fire heavy mortar bombs at a high angle over defences, and were accordingly heavily built to withstand the substantial recoil of these three-ton weapons.
 Their solid construction ideally suited them for use in dangerous sea ice that might crush other ships.
-The 372-ton Erebus had been armed with two mortars – one 13 in and one 10 in – and 10 guns.
+The 372-ton Erebus had been armed with two mortars – one 13 in and one 10 in – and ten guns.

 Voyage

-In September 1839, the Erebus and the Terror departed Chatham, arriving at Tasmania (then known as Van Diemen's Land) in August 1840.
+In September 1839, Erebus and Terror departed Chatham in Kent, arriving at Tasmania (then known as Van Diemen's Land) in August 1840.
 On 21 November 1840 they departed for Antarctica.
-In January 1841, the ships landed on Victoria Land, and they proceeded to name areas of the landscape after British politicians, scientists, and acquaintances.
+In January 1841, the ships landed on Victoria Land and proceeded to name areas of the landscape after British politicians, scientists and acquaintances.
 Mount Erebus, on Ross Island, was named after one ship and Mount Terror after the other.
-McMurdo Bay (now known as McMurdo Sound) was named after Archibald McMurdo, senior lieutenant of the Terror.
+McMurdo Bay (now known as McMurdo Sound) was named after Archibald McMurdo, senior lieutenant of Terror.